Police shooting of Mike Taylor: Officer who fired shot on Karangahake farm gives evidence - NZ Herald

 His partner called the police after the couple had a fight that resulted in Taylor throwing a cup of coffee at her neck.
 Taylor died after a police officer shot him three times.

-The officer who fired the shots, known only as Officer D, gave evidence about what happened during the second day of the inquest today.
+The officer who fired the shots from a police car passenger seat, known only as Officer D, gave evidence about what happened during the second day of the inquest.

-Officer D was in the passenger seat when he fired the shots and told the coroner's court Taylor had a look of "rage" on his face when they locked eyes and was becoming "increasingly agitated".
+Officer D told the coroner's court Taylor had a look of "rage" on his face when they locked eyes and was becoming "increasingly agitated".

 Officer D had decided to arm himself with a Glock pistol when leaving the station as he determined the incident had the potential to end in grievous bodily harm or death.